Caragana frutex

 What's the taxonomical classification of Caragana frutex?

-Caragana frutex belongs to the kingdom Plantae and is classified within the phylum Streptophyta.
-As a member of the class Equisetopsida and the subclass Magnoliidae, it follows the evolutionary lineage of flowering plants.
-It is further categorized under the order Fabales and the family Fabaceae, which places it among the legumes.
-Finally, its specific biological identity is defined by the genus Caragana and the species frutex.
+Caragana frutex belongs to the kingdom Plantae and is classified under the phylum Streptophyta.
+Within this lineage, it is categorized under the class Equisetopsida and the subclass Magnoliidae.
+Following the taxonomic hierarchy further, it falls under the order Fabales and is a member of the family Fabaceae.
+Finally, the plant is identified by its specific genus, Caragana, and its species designation, frutex.

 What are the morphological characteristics of this plant?